SX129/Ether-Homes/README.md

 ## Features

 - Full Escrow Process (Appraisal, Lending, Inspection)
-- Create and Mint new property NFTs
+- Create and Mint New Property NFTs
-- Test Suites
+- Test Suites for Smart Contracts
 - Deployable Smart Contracts onto the Blockchain
 - Client Integration with MetaMask
 - Authorization of different Users for the Escrow process